Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Numerical Examples

-Fig.~\ref{fig:first_order_norm_second_example} shows the norm of the gradient of the cost function with respect to the controller gain matrix during iterations with the first-order optimization method.
+Fig.~\ref{fig:cost2}(a) shows the norm of the gradient of the cost function with respect to the controller gain matrix during iterations with the first-order optimization method.
 It can be seen that the first-order optimization method with the gradient projection method takes 118 iterations (totally 209 iterations with the backtracking line search iterations taken into consideration) to satisfy the stopping criterion.
 It takes 16.9911 seconds to reach the sub-optimal point.
 The cost function value with respect to the initial controller gain matrix is 22.2010, and after 118 iterations, the value of the cost function decreases to 12.8281.
-It is rather obvious to see that the rate of convergence is linear in most of the iterations.

-Fig.~\ref{fig:second_order_norm_second_example} shows the norm of the gradient of the cost function with respect to the controller gain matrix during iterations with the second-order optimization method.
+Fig.~\ref{fig:cost2}(b) shows the norm of the gradient of the cost function with respect to the controller gain matrix during iterations with the second-order optimization method.
 It shows that the second-order optimization method with the equality constrained Newton's method only needs 8 iterations (totally 8 iterations with the backtracking line search iterations taken into consideration) to satisfy the stopping criterion.
 It takes 1.5021 seconds to reach the sub-optimal point.
 The cost function value with respect to the initial controller gain matrix is 22.2010, and after 8 iterations, the value of the cost function decreases to 12.8281.
-Compared with the first-order method, the second-order method can achieve a much higher rate of convergence.
-The sub-optimal parameter matrices given by both of the methods are the same, which is
+Compared with the first-order method, the second-order method can achieve a much higher convergence rate.
+The sub-optimal parameter matrices given by both of the methods are the same with $K^*=\operatorname{diag}\{-1.3211, -6.0723\}$.